colonthreeing/vagabond-textures/README.md

 # Vagabond textures for Balatro

 Adds textures inspired by the Vagabond joker from Balatro.
-Art is by the incredible [@Tacashumi](https://www.twitch.tv/tacashumi)
+Art is by [@Tacashumi](https://www.twitch.tv/tacashumi)